sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

 - explain how to link these attributes to the Home Example commands/sensors

 # Declaring Controller Agent
-In the following example, you link to the Home Example Demo Controller 2.5 on `http://demo.openremote.com:8688/controller`.
-However, you can follow the same procedure to link to your own controller by using the correct controller address `http://my.controller:8688/controller` instead.
+In the following example, you link your own controller by using the its controller address `http://my.controller:8688/controller`.

 1. Login to the manager UI (`https://localhost/master` as `admin/secret`)
 2. Select the Assets tab and click `Create asset` at the top of the Asset list on the left